Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 >Note: This step takes about 12 minutes.
 You have an opportunity here to skip ahead to [Step 3: Configure DNS and Prep Certificate Signing](03_dns_certs_mgmt.md), [Step 4: Configure Okta](04_okta_mgmt.md), and [Step 5: Retrieve TKG Extensions](05_extensions_mgmt.md) to complete steps in parallel.
 Then you can come back and finish off this step.

 3. At this point the management cluster is deployed.
 We will be adding a few additional components such that we would benefit from two worker nodes in the cluster.
-Also, in order to be nice to our users, let's configure a CSI Storage Policy deploy a default storage class.

-Follow these steps in vCenter:
-- Tags & Custom Attributes -> Categories -> New -> k8s-storage (Datastore, Datastore Cluster)
-- Tags & Custom Attributes -> Tags -> New -> k8s-storage (choose k8s-storage category)
-- Storage -> Select datastore -> Tags -> Assign Tag (k8s-storage)
-- Policies & Profiles > VM Storage Profiles > Create VM Storage Policy
-  - Name: “k8s Storage Policy”
-  - Enable tag placement
-  - Choose category and tag created previously
-  - Confirm your storage Datastore is compatible

-Then run the following command to scale to 2 worker nodes that uses the CNS provisioner to the cluster.
+The following script will perform these actions:s

 ```bash
 ./scripts/03-post-deploy-mgmt-cluster.sh
 ```

 4. Validation Step.
-Check management cluster is provisioned, pods are running and the sc is configured;
+Check management cluster is provisioned, pods are running:

 ```bash
 tkg get management-clusters